 - 5. During any routine maintenance, all setscrews and bolts should be checked for tightness.
-See the table for torques. - 6.
-When installing a new Tubular Centrifugal wheel or inlet cone, the proper wheel-to-inlet cone clearance must be maintained (See Figure 3 for correct full-width wheel dimensions). - 7.
-WARNING: When installing any new rotating components (wheel, shaft, bearings, coupling, drive components, or motor), it is recommended that the procedures in the Start-Up section are followed.
-Fan vibration readings should be taken and a trim balance be performed if excessive vibration is experienced.
+See the table for correct torques. - 6.
+When installing a new wheel or cone, the proper wheel-toinlet cone clearance must be maintained (see Figure 3 for correct full-width wheel dimensions).